MohamedAldawi/VTS/README.md

 </p>

 # Use Cases
--	**Time Management:** **This use case explains how employees can request and review their vacation time requests.**
+-	<p style= "color: red">**Time Management:**</p> **This use case explains how employees can request and review their vacation time requests.**
 -	**Request Approval:** This use case outlines how a manager handles vacation time requests from their subordinates.
 -	**Grant Additional Time:** This use case describes how a manager can allocate extra leave time, such as comp time, to their subordinates.
--	**Modify Employee Records:** This use case details how an HR clerk can make changes to an employee's information in the system.
+-	**Modify Employee Records:** This use case details how an HR employee can make changes to an employee's information in the system.
 This includes setting leave time allowances and maximum manager-awarded time.
--	**Location Management:** This use case explains how an HR clerk administers location records and their associated regulations.
+-	**Location Management:** This use case explains how an HR employee administers location records and their associated regulations.
--	**Leave Category Management:** This use case outlines how an HR clerk oversees leave categories and their corresponding regulations.
+-	**Leave Category Management:** This use case outlines how an HR employee oversees leave categories and their corresponding regulations.
--	**Override Leave Records:** This use case specifies how an HR clerk has the authority to override rejections of leave time requests made by the system's rules.
+-	**Override Leave Records:** This use case specifies how an HR employee has the authority to override rejections of leave time requests made by the system's rules.
 -	**System Logs Backup:** This use case describes how the system administrator creates backups of the system's logs.